-The Headteacher will keep the Chair of Governors fully appraised of any allegations.
+The Headteacher will keep the Proprietor fully appraised of any allegations.

 Non-recent allegations

 Abuse can be reported, no matter how long ago it happened.

 We will report any non-recent allegations made by a child to the LADO in line with our local authority's procedures for dealing with non-recent allegations.